School of Humanities, Language and Global Studies

 Subject Areas: History, Contemporary British History, Political History, Intellectual History

-Stephen Meredith is Politics subject lead in the School of Humanities and Social Sciences, and specialises in contemporary British history and politics, political parties and political ideas.
+Stephen Meredith is Politics subject lead in the School of Humanities, Language and Global Studies, and specialises in contemporary British history and politics, political parties and political ideas.
 He has published widely in the areas of Labour history, social democratic and wider ‘progressive’ politics and political ideas.
 He is an elected Fellow of the Royal Historical Society and John Antcliffe Archives By-Fellow, Churchill College, Cambridge 2018-19.

 Stephen is research active within the area of History.